Students’ Work-based Learning

 6. WBL Course for high school credit is approved and student is connected with approved Business Partner(s) to discuss potential WBL experience.

 7. Student interviews with approved Business Partner(s) with the goal of being offered a position.
-The Business Partner Intent Form is a tool that can be used in this process.

 8. Turn in complete WBL Course Application Package, including WBL Training Agreement and Transportation & Emergency Information Form to WBL Teacher of Record along with WBL Student Handbook & Business Partner Intent Form.